 Enjoy these cups, OK?
 I mean, there’s no way you possibly wouldn’t.
 Seriously.
 It’s science.

-- Set out 12 mini paper liners and rest them in a mini muffin tin if you have it.
+Set out 12 mini paper liners and rest them in a mini muffin tin if you have it (as original recipe is written // adjust if altering batch size).
 Otherwise, just set them on a plate close together.
-If you don't have mini paper liners, use regular size ones instead - it should make half as many (~7).
+If you don't have mini paper liners, use regular size ones instead - it should make half as many (~7 as original recipe is written // adjust if altering batch size).